dnmfarrell/berrybrew/doc/Berrybrew API.md

 Displays a list of the versions of Perl that are currently installed.

+#### Off

+    public void Off()

+Disabled all `berrybrew` managed Perls, by removing them from `PATH` environment variables.
+This will return you to a system Strawberry or ActiveState system installed Perl.

 #### Options

     public string Options(string option=null, string value=null, bool quiet=false)